 Qualified Wages

-in 2020 that were reimbursed through Employee Retention Credits are also subject to the same expense reduction rules, but it does not include the gross income credit for federal income tax purposes.
-No portion of the ERC reduces the employer’s deduction for its social security and Medicare taxes either.
+Paid qualified wages in 2020 for which employer credits were utilized and reimbursed through Employee Retention Credits are also subject to the same expense reduction rules.
+However, no portion of the ERC reduces the employer’s deduction for its social security and Medicare taxes paid, nor should you include the gross income credit for federal income tax purposes.

 Depreciation Reduction